ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/singlesignon.md

 Once you have typed in the subdomain to your account, click 'Continue'.

-You will then be presented with the Single Sign On login screen of which you will need to enter your FASTDesk credentials.
+You will then be presented with the Single Sign On login screen of which you will need to enter your FASTdesk credentials.

 ![ssoimage6](files/ssoimage6.PNG)